NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Def starts frame 12
     - Loop that drains chakra starts at frame 2 (from 20)
     - Drains 190 units per frame (from 180)
+- Act4A
-- Act4A activates into a single frame of blocking if needed
+    - Activates into a single frame of blocking if needed
+    - Intangible for 3 frames (from 1) into guard frames
+    - Duration changed to 4 (from 2)
+    - Sheds gold skin
 - 8B(R) added
 - JB hitbox appears a frame earlier
-- JA staggers
+- JA effect changed from stagger to feet trapped (TODO: vanilla?)
 - JY added
 - 5X
     - Transfers into the activated animation quicker